 While play may seem frivolous - or even possibly silly - when we’re adults, it is actually vital to our well-being.
 UW Health psychologist Shilagh Mirgain, PhD, explains that play helps relieve stress, boosts creativity, improves our mood and outlook and keeps our minds sharp.
 It also improves our relationships with others.

 “In play we find the freedom to color outside the lines of our life.
 There is a learning that comes from this unstructured time.
 It allows us to tap into our imagination, try different things and not be afraid to fail along the way,” she said.

 Watch a group of young children at play and you’ll likely hear rich, complex stories of imaginary lands and characters doing impossible things.
-While we may not engage in “pretend” play, unstructured creative time allows us to use our imagination to see worlds where anything is possible.
+While we might not engage in “pretend” play, unstructured creative time allows us to use our imagination to see worlds where anything is possible.
 When we step outside ourselves, even just for a few minutes, we may find the solution we’ve been looking for, new insights and innovations, and even greater creativity.

 Schedule time to play